xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

 In the long-term TU roadmap, Q131 is intended to:

-* act as a "physics firewall" for any TU-based claims involving energy and free energy,
+* act as a physics firewall for any TU-based claims involving energy and free energy,
 * provide reusable accounting components for AI, computation, and cosmology nodes,
 * and serve as a concrete example where TU unification does not break established physical laws.